Vincenzo Aloi

-Vincenzo Aloi (born September 22, 1933) is an American mobster involved in stock fraud who briefly served as the acting boss of the Colombo crime family.
+Vincenzo Aloi (born September 22, 1933 – July 14, 2025) was an American mobster involved in stock fraud, gambling, and garment industry rackets who briefly served as the acting boss, and later consigliere, of the Colombo crime family of New York City.
 Vincenzo was also a figure in the Third Colombo War alongside his brother Benny.

-Made man to acting boss
+Criminal career

-Vincenzo Aloi is the son of the former Profaci caporegime, Sebastian "Buster" Aloi.
-He is the brother of mobster Benedetto "Benny" Aloi, a former underboss of the family.
+Vincenzo Aloi was the son of the former Profaci caporegime, Sebastian "Buster" Aloi.
+He was the brother of mobster Benedetto "Benny" Aloi, a former underboss of the family.
 Vincent Aloi is the godson of Gambino crime family patriarch, Carlo Gambino.
-No other details of his early life are available.
+Vincenzo took over much of his father's gambling operations, starting in 1963.

+Like his father Aloi also owned several garment industry trucking companies, including City Carriers, which transported garments from manufacturers to retailers.
+Aloi also reputedly was connected to the Greater Blouse, Skirt and Undergarment Association, a garment industry trade group then allegedly controlled by Joseph Gallo of the Gambino crime family.

+Aloi was also at times an employee of Cameo Wedding Time, which specialized in services for elaborate weddings.
+Aloi's nominal job was to identify those couples who would be in need of Cameo's services.